Kosiyyu/Statistica-Teamfight-Tactics/README.md

 # Statistica-Teamfight-Tactics

-Implementation of Riot API for Teamfight-Tactics as spring-boot backend application.
+Implementation of Riot API for Teamfight-Tactics as spring-boot rest application.

 ## Under Development